thegitofdaniel/thewebsiteofdaniel/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 ---